 The initial pilot program consisted of 20 women and ran from December 2018-November 2019.
-The second cohort of The Magnolia Mother’s Trust began in March 2020 and grew to serve 110 women.
-The 3rd cohort began in April 2021 and included a more extensive evaluation that went beyond just proving that cash works to building a movement that is centered on dignity and deservedness for all, starting with Black women.
-This evaluation worked to ensure the voices of the mothers were front and center and their stories of increased confidence, self-worth, and being able to define motherhood and work on their own terms were the measures of success.
-Both a summary as well as the full report are available for download on this page.
+The second, third, and fourth cohorts of The Magnolia Mother’s Trust have all consisted of approximately 100 mothers in each cohort.
+The 3rd cohort began in March 2022 and included a more extensive evaluation that went beyond just proving that cash works to building a movement that is centered on dignity and deservedness for all, starting with Black women.